lel23/Student-Performance-Prediction/README.md

 * address
 * famsize
 * Pstatus

-An example of the reason we decided to binzarize these features was to allow for easy processing.
-For example, given a student with a 0 (i.e. false) in the sex feature, we and the program can determine the since the male feature is false, the student must be female, and vice versa.
-In other words, if a value for a feature is false, then it is the other variable that is defined within that feature; if the value is true, then the feature is defined as that value.
+* schoolsup
+* famsup
+* activities
+* paid
+* internet
+* nursery
+* higher
+* romantic

+The reason we decided to binarize these features was to allow for easy processing since these features contained two values each.
+For example, 'male' were assigned 1 while 'female' were replaced by 0 in the sex feature.
+Moreover, all the features that contained 'yes' and 'no' were replaced by 1 and 0 respectively.

 We decided against using a one-hot-encoding vector for these features because doing so may increase the processing time and the complexity of finding the correlations between features (due to all the new columns that will be created).